Scotland

 Natural Disasters

-Scotland is a super safe and boring country.
+Scotland is a very safe and boring country.
 No need to worry about earthquakes, tornados, large storms, freezes, heatwaves, volcanos, or anything like that.
-At worst there’s some small flooding and windy days.
+Generally the worst we get is a stormy day, accompanied by light flooding and high winds.

 Wildlife